 • Refresh does NOT remove any file from your local folder, even if the vaulted file has been deleted.

-• Refesh does NOT update the files to the latest revision/version.
+• Refresh does NOT update the files to the latest revision/version.

 To get the latest version/revision of vaulted files via Model Views, right-click on the file node and select Get Revision or Refresh from Vault.